mvolkmann/blog/src/astro.md

 Learn about and document using the Astro Dev toolbar that appears at the bottom of the page in the browser when running in dev mode.

+Can pages be defined with .html, .md, .mdx, and .svelte files in addition to .astro files?